- Education and Science»

 Types of Plague

-Yersinia pestis causes three types of plague - bubonic, septicemic and pneumonic.
+Yersinia pestis causes three types of plague—bubonic, septicemic, and pneumonic.
 All three types can be deadly.
 Modern antibiotics are often an effective treatment, however.
 The treatment needs to be started early in the infection, especially in the case of pneumonic plague.

 Bubonic plague is the most common type of plague.
 In this form of the disease, bacteria enter the lymphatic system.
-Lymph nodes in the neck, armits or groin become swollen and painful.
+Lymph nodes in the neck, armpits, or groin become swollen and painful.
 The swellings are known as buboes.
-The infected person also experiences symptoms that resemble those of the flu, such as fever, chills, a headache and weakness.
+The infected person also experiences symptoms that resemble those of the flu, such as fever, chills, a headache, and weakness.
 This form of the disease isn't contagious under normal conditions.
 However, touching fluid that has leaked from buboes may transmit the disease.

 In septicemic plague, bacteria enter the blood.
 Bleeding occurs under the skin or in organs, which can lead to shock.
-The person may also experience abdominal pain, fever, chills and weakness.
+The person may also experience abdominal pain, fever, chills, and weakness.
 Septicemic plague may occur on its own or may accompany one of the other types of plague.
-Sometimes gangrene (tissue death) occurs in the fingers, toes and nose.
+Sometimes gangrene (tissue death) occurs in the fingers, toes, and nose.
 These turn black as their cells die, giving the "Black Death" its name.
 Like bubonic plague, septicemic plague isn't contagious unless infected blood or tissue is touched.

 In pneumonic plague, bacteria enter the lungs and cause pneumonia.
 This is the most serious form of the disease.
-The person experiences a cough, difficulty in breathing and chest pain.
+The person experiences a cough, difficulty in breathing, and chest pain.
 They may also cough up blood.
 Unlike the other two forms of plague, pneumonic plague is contagious.
 The bacterium is spread via airborne droplets released from the lungs.

 The Black Death

 The Black Death was a widespread Yersinia pestis infection in Europe and Asia that had horrific results.
 Estimates of the percentage of Europeans that died from the infection range from one third to two thirds of the population.
 The largest outbreak occurred in the late 1340s and is the one that is generally referred to in descriptions of the Black Death, but smaller outbreaks occurred for centuries after.
-So many people died in the Black Death that it was hard to bury them fast enough.
+So many people died from the disease that it was hard to bury them fast enough.
 The situation must have been terrifying.

 It's often reported that people who died of the Black Death had bubonic plague.
 If this was the case, the fact that the disease spread with such frightening rapidity over such a wide area is puzzling.
 Flea bites alone don't seem to be an adequate explanation.
 The bacterium can also be transmitted by direct contact with infected tissues, as might happen when handling the body of someone killed by the plague.
 Still, some researchers feeł that the disease must have been airborne to have spread so fast and that a large number of people must have had pneumonic plague.